 Protecting our endpoints used to be easy.
 As the threat landscape continues to evolve and become more complex, so must our endpoint protection platforms.
 Here’s an overview of how endpoint protection has changed over time and where it’s headed.

 Initially, the biggest component of endpoint protection was signature-based antivirus software that recognized malicious files and blocked them.
 Those days are long gone.
 The bad guys developed tactics, techniques and procedures (TTPs) that can easily circumvent old antivirus technology.
-Signature-based antivirus products became commoditized, where one is just as bad as the others and the only real differentiation is price.
+Signature-based antivirus products became commoditized, where one is just as bad as the others and the only real differentiation is the price.